joshuacords/opr/OPR-Riverside-Version.md

 The player that will activate first in each round deploys the first unit during each phase.
 Players alternate deploying units during each phase until all units have been deployed.

-Units are deployed by placing them inside the boundaries of their commander’s deployment zone.
+Units are deployed by placing them inside the boundaries of their commander’s Deployment Zone.

-**Scout**
+**Scout Deployment**

+The Scout Deployment Zone is 12" beyond the boundaries of the commander's Deployment Zone.

-Units with Scout may be deployed during Scout Deployment and inside 12” outside of the commander’s deployment zone.*
+Units with Scout may be deployed during the Scout Deployment phase during which they use the commander’s Scout Deployment Zone.

-**Ambush**
+**Ambush Deployment**

-Units with Ambush may be deployed during the Ambush phase of rounds 2-4.
-It may be deployed anywhere over 9” away from enemy units.
+Units with Ambush may be deployed during the Ambush phase of rounds 2-4, during which they may be deployed anywhere over 9” away from enemy units.

 Units deployed on Round 4 may not contest objective markers.